mayankjain0141/ML-Classification-DTN-Routing/README.md

 may be frequently disrupted.
 So, we can't rely on all nodes in the network to be known at any moment to make routing decisions.

-Current methods to resolve this are based on Epidemic Routing, which is very resource hungry.
+Current routing methods are based on Epidemic Routing, which is very resource hungry.
 This work explores machine learning to make improved routing decisions and reduce overhead through training the model on the network history.